Louis Blair (1939 - 2020) - Obituary

 After a pause, he said, "With a smile."

-Louis Helion Blair is survived by his wife, Suzanne of Rockbridge County, Va.; his daughter, Kate Blair of Los Angeles; his son-in-law, John Holmes of Rockbridge County; and his cousins, Jean Matthews of Kentucky and Martha Blair of Oregon.
+Louis Helion Blair is survived by his wife, Suzanne, of Rockbridge Baths, Va.; his daughter, Kate Blair of Los Angeles; his son-in-law, John Holmes of Rockbridge Baths; and his cousins, Jean Matthews of Kentucky and Martha Blair of Oregon.